1939 / 112 minutes

 I don’t think anyone in our family would give this two thumbs up, though I think we’d probably all give it one – all of us found bits of the film we quite enjoyed.
 My wife likes to learn about historical settings, and appreciates being exposed to a famous story she hadn’t heard before.
 The kids were intrigued by the whole identical twin angle with one actor playing both parts.
 All of us loved the sword fights.
 But I’ll also add, my girls were a bit freaked out by the scenes with the man in the iron mask, and my wife was really disgusted by the evil Louis.
 So this isn’t the sort of black and white film you should pitch to people who aren’t used to black and white films.
 However, for those of us raised on such fare, this is a solid outing.

-While there doesn’t seem to be a movie trailer available online, the clip before will give you a feel for the film’s quite tame, cartoon-like violence.
-And you can watch it for free by clicking here (though it might have commercials).
+Unfortunatley, there doesn’t seem to be a movie trailer available online, but you can watch it for free with a free account by clicking here (though it might have commercials).